• Skip to primary navigation

 Instructions

-• Roast both the eggplants on an open flame.
-Turn when done on one side.
+• Roast the eggplants, one by one, on an open flame.
+Keep turning to get all the sides.
 The skins should become wrinkled and the eggplant should shrink in size and sag as it cooks from inside.
-Peel and mash when cool.
+Peel off the charred skins and mash when cool.
+See note #1 below for electric burners.

 • Add the eggplant mash to the masala and stir fry for a few minutes.

-• Garnish with chopped green chilli and fresh cilantro.
+• Garnish with chopped green chillies and fresh cilantro.

 Notes

-2. Take care to remove all of the skin and the burnt bits after roasting the eggplant.
+2. Take care to remove all of the skin and the burnt bits after roasting the eggplants.

 Nutrition